-2.05 Service Area
+2.04 Service Area

-An Administrator of an HTF Program will operate in the geographic area indicated in its Grant Contract Agreement.
+An Administrator of HTF Program Rental Assistance will operate in the geographic area indicated in its Grant Contract Agreement.
 The geographic area is known as the Service Area.
-Minnesota Housing must approve in writing any change in the Service Area designation.
+Minnesota Housing must approve in writing any change to the Service Area designation.

-2.06 Funding Cycles
+2.05 Funding Cycles

-Funding for the HTF Program will be allocated through a Request for Proposals (RFP) process.
-All current Administrators and interested eligible parties are encouraged to apply for HTF Program funds.

-Administrators with a current Grant Contract Agreement may be considered for funding based on the results of performance reviews, need, and utilization.
-New applications may be solicited, with preference given to Administrators proposing to meet state or local needs as established through the CoC CE system.
-New applicants will be assessed on experience, need and capacity to administer grant funds.
+Funding for the HTF Program Rental Assistance will be allocated through a Request for Proposals (RFP) process.
+All current Administrators and interested eligible parties are encouraged to apply for HTF Program Rental Assistance funds.
+Administrators with a current Grant Contract Agreement may be considered for funding based on the results of performance reviews, need, equity, and utilization.
+New applications may be solicited, with preference given to Administrators proposing to meet state or local needs as established through the CoC CE system or an alternative referral source approved by Minnesota Housing.
+New applicants will be assessed on experience, need, and capacity to administer grant funds.
 Grant terms are typically two years.